charlie-tango/az-pipeline-codex-review-agent/README.md

 - `--dry-run` – output findings without posting any comments.
 - `--diff-file mock.diff` – supply a local diff for testing instead of hitting Azure DevOps.
+- `--ignore-files 'docs/**' --ignore-files '**/*.md'` – exclude matching files from the Codex prompt and from posted comments.
+- `--prompt "Focus on accessibility and performance risks first."` – replace the default agent instruction with a custom one.
 - `--review-time-budget 20` – hint to Codex to prioritize its review within ~20 minutes.
 - `--debug` – enable verbose logs for troubleshooting.
 - `--openai-api-key sk-...` – provide the OpenAI key explicitly when the environment variable is unavailable.